Maxhem2/WhatsappWebStealer/README.md

 # WhatsappWebStealer
+[There is a much more suphisticated and more updated version with both Full Whatsapp Desktop and Whatsapp Web support and stealing avaliable, open an issue if interested]

 Software for replacing the Whatsapp web qrcode with your own Whatsapp's code

 DO NOT TOUCH MOUSE AT ANY TIME